Home

 • Made a visual representation in Miro to support the design

-I picked this task up because the other designers and specifically the AI designer was still too busy with the other aspects of the AI, and I was interested in practising some design anyway.
-I researched similar games to ours like Assassin's Creed Black Flag and Dishonored 2 to see how they handled group behaviour, took notes and evaluated why and how they implemented certain aspects of the group behaviour, and assessed their suitability in the context of our game and the "feel" we wanted for our AI.
+I picked this task up because the other designers and specifically the AI designer was too busy with the other aspects of the AI, and I was interested in practising some design anyway.
+I researched similar games to ours like Assassin's Creed Black Flag and Dishonored 2 to see how they handled group behaviour, took notes and evaluated why and how they implemented certain aspects of the group behaviour, and assessed their suitability in the context of our game, including the "feel" we wanted for our AI.
 I compiled these findings in a document and passed it by our AI designer.
 After iterating on the feedback and making a visualization of the design I got a final pass by the designer since they still had the final say on the details.